| Jim Roberts, our November

 over the years and enjoys working with beginners who want to learn the art

 of fly casting and fly fishing.
+Mike is a Federation of

+Fly Fishers Certified Flycasting Instructor.
 While guests are always welcome, there is a $10 donation for

 non-members who have attended more than one meeting.